Ezku/equanimous-tribble/content/3-empirical-study/4-findings.md

 # Empirical findings {#empirical-findings}

-## Continually refining and restating collectively shared knowledge about the system of work
+## Understanding the system of work as a shared conceptual artefact

 ## Renegotiating the system of work

+## An unfolding conceptualization of the system of work as constitutive of a knowledge co-creation process